xieyuheng/inner/persons/de-bruijn/verification-of-mathematical-proofs-by-a-computer.md

+---
-# Verification of mathematical proofs by a computer
+title: Verification of mathematical proofs by a computer
+---